tmoldwin/TempDesk/README.md

 2. **Add Files**: Drag files into the window or save them to the TempDesk folder
 3. **See Files**: Files appear as desktop-style icons in the widget
 4. **Use Files**: Double-click to open, right-click for more options
-5. **Auto-Cleanup**: Files automatically disappear after your set time period
+5. **Smart Filtering**: Files automatically disappear from view after your set time period
 6. **Configure**: Use settings to adjust behavior to your preferences

 ## What Makes It Special

 - **Desktop Widget**: It's not a regular app - it's part of your desktop
 - **Visual**: Files look like desktop shortcuts, not a boring list
-- **Automatic**: Set it and forget it - files clean themselves up
+- **Smart**: Files are filtered/hidden rather than deleted, so you can recover them if needed
 - **Flexible**: Move it, resize it, configure it however you want
 - **Non-Intrusive**: Semi-transparent so it doesn't block your desktop
-- **Cross-Platform**: Works consistently across Windows, macOS, and Linux
+- **Windows-Native**: Uses Windows APIs for true desktop integration

 ## Common Use Cases